Super Nintendo / Famicom Architecture

 From top to bottom: LoROM (dual ROM with battery-backed SRAM), LoROM (single ROM with battery-backed SRAM) and LoROM (single ROM)

-In both cases, a large part of the ROM space is mirrored across the leftover area of the CPU’s address space, but here’s the interesting part: one half of the space can be read at ~2.68 MHz while the other can reach 3.58 MHz.
-This will only happen if the ROM chip supports the higher speed and the CPU’s FastROM flag is enabled [26].
+In both cases, a significant portion of ROM space is mirrored across the leftover area of the CPU’s address space.
+However, here’s the interesting part: one half of the space operates at ~2.68 MHz while the other can reach 3.58 MHz - but only if the ROM chip supports the higher speed and the CPU’s FastROM flag is enabled [35].

-Something I haven’t mentioned yet is that cartridges that bundle SRAM also need to house a MAD-1 (or similar) chip, which performs address decoding.
-This is especially needed for properly latching the pins that select between ROM and SRAM chips [27].
+Additionally, cartridges that bundle SRAM must house a MAD-1 (or similar) chip, which performs address decoding.
+This component is particularly crucial for correctly latching the pins that select between ROM and SRAM chips [36].

 Beyond convention